 Your lender may have higher expectations than the federal government or your state.
 That means they could impose stricter repair conditions on your real estate deal.
 It’s a good idea to ask your prospective lender about their requirements before making an offer on a property or refinancing.

-The Bottom Line: An Escrow Holdback Will Help Keep Your Closing Date On The Calendar
+The Bottom Line: An Escrow Holdback For Certain Repairs Can Help Keep Your Closing Date On The Calendar

 See What You Qualify For

 Closing Disclosure: What It Is And How To Read The Form